 - Khatts Springs – separate facilities for men and women

-- Al Hamra Mall – supermarket, cinema, restaurants and cafes
+- Al Hamra Mall – supermarket, cinema, restaurants and cafes within walking distance of the hotel

-- Nothing is too much when it comes to the happiness of the guests.
+- Nothing is too much when it comes to the happiness of their guests.
 Whether it is making an old lady happy on her 80th birthday or leaving hand written Eid greetings for new arrivals.

 - Fresh red roses in the room on arrival 🙂